clintev1/Kwitter/README.md

 # Kwitter
-This app is version 5.1 & 4.0 avalabile for all browsers in case of issue mail us.
+This app is version 5.1 & 4.0 avalabile for all browsers in case of issue mail us at superspeechcreator@gmail.com.

 | Version | Supported          |
 | ------- | ------------------ |